HUBioDataLab/DrugGEN/README.md

 }
 ```

-Ünlü, A., Çevrim, E., Sarıgün, A., Çelikbilek, H., Güvenilir, H.A., Koyaş, A., Kahraman, D.C., Olğaç, A., Rifaioğlu, A., Doğan, T. (2023).
+Ünlü, A., Çevrim, E., Sarıgün, A., Yiğit, M.G., Çelikbilek, H., Bayram, O., Güvenilir, H.A., Koyaş, A., Kahraman, D.C., Olğaç, A., Rifaioğlu, A., Banoğlu, E., Doğan, T. (2023).
 Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks. *arXiv preprint* arXiv:2302.07868.

 &nbsp;